AllenInstitute/AllenSDK/pull_request_template.md

 - [ ] I have updated the documentation of the repository where appropriate
 - [ ] The header on my commit includes the issue number
+- [ ] My Pull Request has the latest AllenSDK release candidate branch rc/x.y.z as its merge target
+- [ ] My code passes all AllenSDK tests

 # Notes:
 <!-- Use this section to add anything you think worth mentioning to the